HumanSignal/label-studio/docs/source/guide/storage.md

 ### Add storage with the Label Studio API

 You can also create a storage connection using the Label Studio API.
 - See [Create new import storage](/api#operation/api_storages_redis_create) then [sync the import storage](/api#operation/api_storages_redis_sync_create).
 - See [Create export storage](/api#operation/api_storages_export_redis_create) and after annotating, [sync the export storage](/api#operation/api_storages_export_redis_sync_create).

 ## Local storage

-If you have local files that you want to add to Label Studio from a specific directory, you can set up a specific local directory on the machine where LS is running as source or target storage.
+If you have local files that you want to add to Label Studio from a specific directory, you can set up a specific local directory on the machine where Lable Studio is running as source or target storage.
 Label Studio steps through the directory recursively to read tasks.

 ### Tasks with local storage file references

 In cases where your tasks have multiple or complex input sources, such as multiple object tags in the labeling config or a HyperText tag with custom data values, you must prepare tasks manually.

 In those cases, you can add local storage without syncing (to avoid automatic task creation from storage files) and specify the local files in your data values.
 For example, to specify multiple data types in the Label Studio JSON format, specifically an audio file `1.wav` and an image file `1.jpg`: